 1. Pour the cream and milk into a pan.

-2. Scrape the caviar (seeds) out of the vanilla pod and add to the cream mixture.
+2. Scrape the seeds out of the vanilla pod and add to the above cream mixture.
 You can throw in the pod too, we’ll remove it later.
-Vanilla pods are expensive so make the most of them!

 3. Bring this mixture to a boil and add the sugar.

 4. Mix well and simmer until the sugar dissolves.
 Remove from fire, strain, and set side.

 5. Bring 2 tbsp water to a boil (I did this in the microwave) and add the gelatine or agar agar to it.
 Stir until combined with no traces.

 6. Add the gelatine mixture to the strained cream mixture and mix well.